eblaine/fake-news-demo/demo/markdown/welcome.md

 transparent than current social media sites.

 So, the first step is to sign up and create a profile.
 Let's get started!

+*Tip:* If this isn't displaying properly, give it a refresh!